ZhangYichen930/zhangyichen930.github.io/contents/home.md

 [![ZhangYichen930](https://img.shields.io/badge/senli1073-github-blue?logo=github)](https://github.com/ZhangYichen930)

 A Ph.D. student at the School of Intelligent Engineering and Automation, Beijing University of Posts and Telecommunications.
-You can see my detail information in my CV.
+You can see my detail information in my [CV](papers/Curriculum Vitae.pdf){:target="_blank"}.

 #### Contact